Shubhashish7777/DesignPatterns_GOF/README.md

-This project is Java version of important examples of Design Patterns: Elements of Reusable Object-Oriented Software.
+This project ports important design pattern examples from the book Design Patterns: Elements of Reusable Object-Oriented Software to Java.